MaHaoxuantb/MacSecurity/README.md

 ## Info

 These codes belong to ThomasB.
-Open-source under GNU3.0 license.
+Open-source under Apache License 2.0.